fmilthaler/turbine-geometry-automagic/README.md

     File: README.md
     Copyright (C) 2013 Frank Milthaler.

-    This file is part of turbine-geometry-automagic.
+    This file is part of Turbine-Geometry-AutoMagic.

-    turbine-geometry-automagic is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+    Turbine-Geometry-AutoMagic is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-    turbine-geometry-automagic is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+    Turbine-Geometry-AutoMagic is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

     You should have received a copy of the GNU General Public License along with turbine-geometry-automagic.
 If not, see <http://www.gnu.org/licenses/>.